ajhollid/line_gateway/readme.md

 #### TLS Configuration

-If you want to use TLS then place your SSL certificate and **unencrypted** public key in the ssl folder.
+If you want to use TLS then place your SSL certificate and **unencrypted** key in the ssl folder.
 They should be named `cert.pem` and `key.pem` respectively.

 ---